A Reversible Dynamic Movement Primitive formulation: Introduction

 \section{Introduction}

 The technological advancements in the field of robotics over the past few years have triggered a surge in research interest for incorporating robots more and more actively in everyday life.
-Robots are already employed widely in industry and their use in household environments is envisaged vividly.
-Still, programming a robot to perform even simple tasks usually requires considerable amount of time and advanced robotic and programming knowledge.
-To facilitate this cause, the use of Programming by Demonstration (PbD) has been proposed for passing on human skills to a robot \citep{PbD_Billard}.
+However, programming a robot to perform even simple tasks usually requires considerable amount of time and advanced robotic and programming knowledge.
+To facilitate this cause, the use of Programming by Demonstration (PbD) has been proposed for passing on human skills to a robot \cite{PbD_Billard}.
 At the core of this approach is a model used for encoding the demonstrated trajectory encapsulating the desired motion pattern for performing a task.
 The properties of this model play a major role, as they determine whether the encoded motion is amenable to generalization, online adaption, reverse execution etc, depending on the target application.

-In the literature there are a lot of approaches for encoding a desired motion pattern, such as spline decomposition \citep{Splines_2006}, neural networks \citep{NN_2018}, Hidden Markov Models \citep{HMM_Calinon_2010}, Gaussian Process Regression \citep{GPR_2008}, Gaussian Mixture Models \citep{GMM_Zadeh_2010} and more.
-Undoubtedly, one of the most prominent approaches is the Dynamic Movement Primitives which have been applied in numerous robotic applications \citep{Pastor_2011_DMP, DMP_Pastor_2009, DMP_Gams_2009, DMP_Mulling_2013, DMP_Hirche_2014}.
+In the literature there are a lot of approaches for encoding a desired motion pattern, such as spline decomposition \cite{Splines_2006}, neural networks \cite{NN_2018}, Hidden Markov Models \cite{HMM_Calinon_2010}, Gaussian Process Regression \cite{GPR_2008}, Gaussian Mixture Models \cite{GMM_Zadeh_2010} and more.
+Undoubtedly, one of the most prominent approaches is the Dynamic Movement Primitives which have been applied in numerous robotic applications \cite{Pastor_2011_DMP, DMP_Pastor_2009, DMP_Mulling_2013, DMP_Hirche_2014}.
 The reason behind this widespread applicability of DMP is mainly attributed to the favourable properties they come along with.
 Specifically, they offer a fairly simple framework for encoding any smooth non-linear trajectory, allowing generalization to new targets (end points) and changing the speed of execution.
 Moreover, they guarantee global asymptotic stability (GAS) at the target, robustness to target perturbations and allow seamlessly the encoding and synchronization of multiple DoFs.
 All these properties make DMP quite the appealing and efficient choice to opt for when encoding a desired motion pattern.
-However, there is still room and need for improvement.
+However, there is still room and need for improvement as original DMP do not support reversibility.
 There are many tasks where reversibility, i.e. reproduction of the learned trajectory backwards in time, could come quite in handy.